jdcloudcom/en/documentation/Storage-and-CDN/Object-Storage-Service/Operation-Guide/Image-Service-Guide/Image-Access-Rules.md

 For example: http://downloads.oss.cn-north-1.jcloudcs.com/lena.jpg?x-oss-process=img/o

-3. Image processing actions support sequential queue
+3.Image processing actions support sequential queue

 Connect image processing instructions as a processing queue in sequence and segment each task name and ancillary parameter with "/"; then background will execute them in sequence.